List of Gossip Girl characters: Louis Grimaldi

-Portrayed by Hugo Becker in seasons four and five, Louis the nephew of Albert II and the heir to the throne of the principality of Monaco.
+Portrayed by Hugo Becker in seasons four and five, Louis is the nephew of Albert II and the heir to the throne of the principality of Monaco.
 He meets Blair in Paris at the beginning of season four and begins to fall for her - however, not wanting her to be only interested in him because of his title, he acts as if he is a chauffeur (though Blair later discovers the truth).
 Blair turns down Louis both to return to Manhattan and because she isn't over Chuck, giving him her shoe so he can find her again.
 At the end of the season, Louis comes to New York to woo Blair.
 Blair tells him that she wants a relationship and at first they meet secretly so Louis' mother, Princess Sophie, doesn't discover her son is dating a commoner.
 Louis asks Blair to marry him after she runs away from a royal event Chuck ruined with his drunken declarations of love, though his mother doesn't think Blair is suited to be a princess of Monaco.
 Later, with the help of Cyrus, Louis' mother is convinced Blair is worthy enough, and in deference Louis often upholds her wishes over Blair's.
 Louis, while usually mild-mannered, is intensely paranoid about Blair's previous relationship with Chuck, who often has to cajole him into returning to and trusting her.
 In Season 5 episode 13, the 100th episode, Louis and Blair's wedding ceremony was interrupted by an explosive Gossip Girl blast, a video of Blair professing her undying love for Chuck, not Louis.
 Afterwards, Louis forgives Blair and continues the ceremony.
 However, at the reception, Louis reveals to Blair that the wedding stands as a contract and "a show", but that their love does not exist.